pyeventsourcing/esdbclient/README.md

 This client is implemented as the Python class `ESDBClient`.

-This client has been developed and tested to work with EventStoreDB LTS versions 21.10 and 21.10, without and without SSL/TLS enabled on both these versions, and with Python versions 3.7, 3.8, 3.9, 3.10, and 3.11 across all of the above.
-The test coverage is 100% including branch coverage.
+This client has been developed in collaboration with the EventStoreDB team.
+It has been tested to work with EventStoreDB LTS versions 21.10, without and without SSL/TLS, and with Python versions 3.7 to 3.11.
+There is 100% test coverage including branches.

 All the Python code in this package has typing annotations.
 The static typing annotations are checked relatively strictly with mypy.
 The code is formatted